 Last year alone, around 27,000 Louisianans moved to other states.
 That made a net population decrease of around 2,000 people.
 Many of the moves out of state were related to the current job market.
 Louisianans haven’t been very happy about the current state of affairs.

 With a mass exodus of people (flood- and job-related), the state has faced a surge in abandoned houses, and lower-than-average housing prices.
 U.S. News ranked housing affordability in Louisiana 20th in the nation.
-According to Zillow, the median home value in the state is $141,397, and it’s predicted to go up 1.8% over the next year.
+The median home value in the state is $141,397, and it’s predicted to go up 1.8% over the next year.
 The median rent price is $1,200.

 This state is steeped in a rich, diverse history, and has the culture and people to show for it.
 The land occupied by this state was bought by then-president Thomas Jefferson from the French in 1803 as part of the much larger Louisiana Purchase.
 Louisiana became a state in 1812, and quickly became a haven for all types of ethnicities.
 By the 1840s, New Orleans had the biggest slave market in the nation, introducing the African population to the colorful culture that already had settled in the territory.

 Today, not only people of Cajun and African descent, but also those of Creole, Spanish, and Native American backgrounds, that are visible all over the state.
 While the state is ethnically diverse, all Louisianans have one thing in common, a modest and laid back lifestyle.
 The deep cultural roots of all these ethnicities transformed the state into a lively cultural hub for music, delicious one-of-a-kind cuisine, and a spirited social atmosphere.
 No city better represents this than New Orleans.